The Rod of an Almond Tree in God’s Master Plan

 The Scripture clearly says he was taken to “the house of the high priest” (Luke 22:54).

 According to Jewish tradition, the Chamber of Hewn Stones was in the center of the Temple grounds, adjacent to the Court of the Priests.
-Neither the Bible nor Jewish Tradition mentions the destruction of any rooms or buildings in the Temple prior to its destruction in the War against Rome 40 years later.
+Neither the Bible nor Jewish tradition mentions the destruction of any rooms or buildings in the Temple prior to its destruction in the war against Rome forty years later.

-15) The inscription above Jesus on the cross did not create the acronym "YHWH," the name of God (p.
+15) The inscription above Jesus on the cross did not create the acronym “YHWH” (p.
 192).

-The authors incorrectly reconstruct the Hebrew of the inscription posted above Jesus' head from a faulty understanding of the Greek language.
-The Greek word for "the" (the single letter o and its derivatives) is never translated "of" as claimed by the authors (p.
+The authors incorrectly reconstruct the Hebrew of the inscription posted above Jesus’ head from a faulty understanding of the Greek language.
+The Greek word for “the” (the definite article) is never simply translated “of” as claimed by the authors (p.
 191).
-It is always translated "the," except in contexts where English does not favor the use of the definite article, and it is ignored.
-The "of" in the English translations of the inscription on the cross is a product of the case ending that appears both on the o and the following noun.
-To propose that one of these o's should be translated "and" because of "the reaction of the religious leaders" is a circular argument, and violates the clear meaning of the Greek words used in Scripture.
-The leaders were upset by the fact that the sign seemed to imply that Jesus really was the King of the Jews, which they rejected.
+The “of” that we see in English translation is not a separate word in Greek, but comes from the case ending that appears on one of these definite articles as well as on the following noun, giving the meaning “of the.”
+To propose that this should be translated “and” violates the clear meaning of the Greek words used in Scripture.

 16) The quakings and door-openings mentioned in the Talmud and Josephus may be related to the earthquake of Matt.
 27:51, but the accounts as they stand differ in several important respects (p.
 201).

-The Talmud's mention of the Temple doors opening occurred not just once, but several unspecified times over the 40 years before the destruction of the Temple, with no mention of the Passover season or an earthquake (Yoma 39b).
-Josephus' mention of a one-time event in which doors opened took place not in the afternoon, as in Matthew, but at midnight, also with no mention of an earthquake (Wars 6.5.3).
+The Talmud’s mention of the Temple doors opening occurred not just once, but several unspecified times over the forty years before the destruction of the Temple, with no mention of the Passover season or an earthquake (Yoma 39b.5-6).
+Josephus’ mention of a one-time event in which doors opened took place not in the afternoon, as in Matthew, but at midnight, also with no mention of an earthquake (Wars 6.5.3 § 293-295).
 In Josephus, these were not the doors leading to the Holy Place, as mentioned in the Talmud, but the nearby Nicanor gates at the entrance to the Temple court.
 While Josephus does place this event at Passover, he does not specify the year.
 Josephus does mention quakings in this passage, but not at Passover, rather at an unspecified feast of Pentecost.